londelec/leandcxmlman/source/sections/Modbusma/AITable.rst

    * :val:      68
      :desc:     Decode data as Short floating point number byte order [0123].
 		For example received Modbus data {01 04 ... **80 10 00 40** ...} will be decoded as '2.001007'

+   * :val:      97
+     :desc:     Decode data as 16bit Binary Coded Decimal (BCD) big endian.
+		For example received Modbus data {01 04 ... **12 34** ...} will be decoded as '1234'

+   * :val:      98
+     :desc:     Decode data as 16bit Binary Coded Decimal (BCD) little endian.
+		For example received Modbus data {01 04 ... **12 34** ...} will be decoded as '3412'

    * :val:	Other
      :desc:	Not used